How To Choose Bolts

 Again, these are rules of thumb, and alloys of the materials act differently.
 For Bolts 101 just use these numbers as a perspectives in your bolt choice.

-You’ll note that most nuts are less than the 1x stated above.
+You will note that most nuts are less than the 1x stated above.
 That has a lot to do with the way threads are formed.
 Cutting threads with a tap is not as strong as roll forming threads.
 Again, just a perspective.

 Bolt Choice Factor 9 – Loading

 First choice is putting the bolts as Locators only.
 This works when the parts are pushing into each other and the bolts are only there to locate and hold the position.
 Not much bolt strength is required for this kind of joint.
-Although this is ideal, it’s often not how the forces direct.
+Although this is ideal, it is often not how the forces direct.

 Second choice is putting the bolts in Shear.
 That means the forces want to cut the bolts.
 Look above at the hitch photo.
 Forces of pulling the trailer and braking are perpendicular to the bolts.
 That is shear.
 Bolts are very strong in shear, and even when not fully tight, they are still strong in shear.
 That said, the bolt must be sized for the forces, so strength and diameter are both important.